JULIE (FOUNDER & PROJECT MANAGER)

 I was diagnosed with cancer in 2014.
 Surgery and chemotherapy followed.
 It was a few difficult months both physically and mentally.
-I am lucky as I was diagnosed early and had terrific support from my husband.
+I am lucky as I was diagnosed early and had terrific support from my husband, family and friends.

-I am a member CanDu as I believe that collaboration with other charities and professional agencies, helps fuel ideas to create more practical, compassionate ways to develop support for people in their cancer journey.
-I believe we all need others to help have a stronger, more caring, healthier, happier life.
+I am a member of CanDu as I believe that collaboration with other charities and professional agencies, helps fuel ideas to create more practical, compassionate ways to develop support for people in their cancer journey.
+We all need others to help have a stronger, more caring, healthier, happier life.

 If you have been personally affected by cancer or care for a family member and feel you have something to offer we would love to hear from you.
 We would particularly welcome new members who are passionate about user-led service change and patient and public participation.

 JOIN THE NETWORK

 If you work with cancer patients and their families we invite you to join our dynamic user-led co-production network.
 We are working together to make true 'co-production' and 'partnership' a reality in cancer care in Dundee